 Please do not plagiarize the information about your chosen place.
 We always prefer a short line about why you think the place is interesting to a huge block of text copied from Wikipedia or another existing site.
 Submissions containing plagiarized text will not be published.

 We are a science-minded, nerdy, nature-loving, history-buffing, spiritually skeptical and slightly snarky but respectful website!
 Avoid listing pedantic details about a place like a textbook or sounding like a travel brochure.
 We are not advertising for these places, we are just explaining why they are awesome/obscure/terrifying/amazing.
 Quotes and eyewitness statements to history are always welcome additions.
 We don’t have a word count, but between 200-600 words is a great range to shoot for.

-There are a number of reasons why a submitted place may not have been published, the most common being simply that we haven't gotten to it yet—we often receive more entries than we can quickly edit!
+There are a number of reasons why we may not have published your submission, the most common being simply that we haven't gotten to it yet—we often receive more entries than we can quickly edit!

-All contributions to the Atlas are reviewed by our editorial team, and not every submission is guaranteed to be published.
-The more complete your entry is, the more likely it will be published.
+All submissions to the databases are reviewed by our editorial team, and not every submission is guaranteed to be published.
+The more complete your submission is, the more likely it will be published.

-Contributions with at least one good photo (either your own work or copyright-free) and a detailed description (in your own words!) will almost always take precedence.
-Places that are a strong fit with Atlas Obscura’s mission are also given priority.
+We almost always give precedence to submissions with at least one good photo and a detailed description (in your own words!).
+Places and foods that are a strong fit with Atlas Obscura’s mission are also given priority.

-We do sometimes receive place contributions that are not a fit for the Atlas.
+We do sometimes receive submissions that are not a fit for Atlas Obscura.
 Reasons include:

 Common reasons for a photo not being used include:

 We're always looking for submissions from freelance writers and photographers.
 Check out our pitch guidelines.